martinellimarco/t2sz/README.md

                                M/MiB = 1024*1024
                                kB/KB = 1000
                                MB = 1000*1000
+        -S SIZE            Maximum size of an input block, in bytes.
+                           Unlike -s this option may split big files in smaller chuncks.
+                           Remember that each block is compressed independently and a small value here will result in a bigger archive.
+                           -S can be used together with -s but MUST be greater or equal to it's value.
+                           If -S and -s are equal the input block will be of exactly that size, if there is enough input data.
+                           Like -s SIZE may be followed by one of the multiplicative suffixes described above.
         -v                 Verbose.
 List the elements in the tar archive and their size.
         -f                 Overwrite output without prompting.
         -h                 Print this help.